About us

 Katie Schwerin

-is co-owner and COO of the WS Badger Co.
-In addition to Katie's full time work in leadership at Badger, she has spearheaded the development of the company’s child friendly policies, babies at work program, and the childcare center, as well as prioritizing the certified B Corporation status.
+Katie is co-founder of the WS Badger Co.
+In addition to Katie's leadership at Badger, she has spearheaded the development of the company’s child friendly policies, babies at work program, and the childcare center, as well as prioritizing the certified B Corporation status.
 Katie has a Master's in Education and was a lead teacher at the Monadnock Waldorf School for 12 years, with an additional 5 years teaching economics and entrepreneurship to seniors at the High School.
 Katie recently completed her MFA degree at Goddard College.

 Dr. Judy Reed